 Whether you are participating in a teacher-led online class, or practicing on your own through a self-led practice, there are many benefits of practicing at home.

-I refer to this all the time, but it’s important to understand that the benefits of yoga come from consistent practice over time.
+It’s important to understand that the benefits of yoga come from consistent practice over time.
 Simply put, the more you practice, the greater the impact on your mental and physical wellbeing.
 Thanks to neuroplasticity, the brain can transform through the practice of meditation, building equanimity and reduced reactivity in response to adverse situations.
-But to rewire the brain it takes time; the more you practice the more resilient you become.
-Similarly, progress with your physical yoga practice comes from repetition; only by practicing the techniques and poses consistently over time will you see improvement in your strength, flexibility and ability to execute a pose.
+Progress with your physical yoga practice comes from repetition; only by practicing the techniques and poses consistently over time will you see improvement in your strength, flexibility and ability to execute a pose.

 Going to class once a week is great.
 Any yoga is better than no yoga.
 But if you can increase the frequency by integrating yoga into your daily life – even if that’s just 10 minutes of meditation or a 15 minute wind down stretch at the end of the day – you’re giving yourself the best chance of being a more emotionally balanced and resilient, stronger, more mobile, happier, healthier you.